AnitaMari/AnitaMari/README.md

 - 🌱 I’m currently learning **Mongo**

-- :handshake: I’m looking to collaborate on **any project in which I can continue learning and grow as a professional with people from all over the world** earth_americas:
+- :handshake: I’m looking to collaborate on **any project in which I can continue learning and growing as a professional with people from all over the world** :earth_americas:

 - :octocat: All of my projects are available at [https://github.com/AnitaMari](https://github.com/AnitaMari)